F5Networks/f5-ci-docs/docs/includes/f5-csi_m/topic_csi-controller-mesos.rst

         curl -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' \
         http://<marathon_url>:8080/v2/apps -d @sample-marathon-application.json

 In this sample application configuration, we have three (3) port indices.
 We created HTTP virtual servers on the BIG-IP for port 0 and port 1, and specified the IP address and port for each.
-Corresponding pools and pool members will be added automatically for each of the Application's tasks.
+Corresponding pools, pool members, and HTTP health monitors will be added automatically for each of the Application's tasks.

 For a detailed breakdown of the objects created on the BIG-IP, see the :ref:`REST API Deployment Examples <REST API Deployment Examples>`.